atomist-attic/rug-rugs/README.md

 Before running this editor, you must have the following prerequisites satisfied.

-*   A Rug archive source code repository
+*   A Rug archive source code repository set up for TypeScript

 #### Parameters

-To run this Editor, you must supply the following parameters.
+To run this editor, you must supply the following parameters.

 Name | Required | Default | Description
 -----|----------|---------|------------